ricardoyang00/Steal/README.md

 #### 8.2 User Stories

-> This subsection should include all high and medium priority user stories, sorted by order of implementation.
-Implementation should be sequential according to the order identified below.
->
-> If there are new user stories, also include them in this table.
-> The owner of the user story should have the name in **bold**.
-> This table should be updated when a user story is completed and another one started.

 | US Identifier | Name | Module | Priority | Team Members | State |
 | - | - | - | - | - | - |
 | US01 | Browse Marketplace | Anonymous User | High | **Ricardo Yang**, Bruno Huang | 100% |